Operation Manual

 - Contact technical support if mechanism repair is required (see our forum)

-Safety Considerations for Inner Cube System
+Safety Considerations for working on Inner Cube System

 ⚠️ WARNING: Always power down system before cube manipulation

-- Ensure system is completely powered off
+- Electrical Safety: - Ensure system is completely powered off

 - Allow electronics to discharge before handling